The Incredible Story of Pixar: From Humble Beginnings to Box Office Domination

 - FAQ

-The origins: from Lucasfilm to independence
+Origins: from Lucasfilm to independence

-In 1986, Steve Jobs bought the company and financed its development, allowing Pixar to survive economically and evolve towards cinematic animation .
+In 1986, Steve Jobs bought the company and financed its development, allowing Pixar to survive economically and evolve towards cinematic animation.

-The foundational short films
+Foundational short films

 - Red’s Dream (1987)